zhufucdev/MotionEmulatorSdk/README.md

 ```

 If it's not possible to query and do stuff, just query it a head of time and save it somewhere.
-Remember that ControllerReceiver in the last section, you will need it namely, and it must
+Remember that ControllerReceiver in the last section?
+You will need it namely, and it must
 be placed in the package root.

 This smells stinky, but what can you do to me?
 Probably nothing.